-It’s a no-brainer that nutrition is important.
-But when it comes to the endurance athlete, it can be the difference between success in an event or utter disappointment.
+It's a no-brainer that nutrition is important.
+But when it comes to endurance sports, what an endurance athlete includes in their diet can be the difference between success in an event or hitting the dreaded wall.

-In terms of exactly what should be consumed daily, about 60% of calories should be carbohydrate-rich sources or:
+In terms of exactly what should be consumed daily, about 60 percent of calories should be carbohydrate-rich sources or:

 - 5-7g if training at a moderate intensity level for 60 minutes